z669016/adventofcode-2017/README.md

 It takes too much time to run the simulation if you also simulate the delays when they increase above 100.000.
 First, I refactored the creation of the Firewall for each try, and stopped the passing at the very first catch in any layer.
-That didn't do the trick, and the program also needed an optimization to skip delays, after all, it's pointless to delay a layer with a range of 15 a 1000 times (or more).
+That didn't do the trick, and the program also needed an optimization to skip delays, after all, it's pointless to delay a layer with a range of 15 for 1000 times (or more).

 ## Day 14
 Part 1 is straight forward ... generate 128 Knot hash values, decode the hex into binary and count all 1.